rohitagr7/Multilabel_fMRI_Classification/README.md

 # Multilabel_fMRI_Classification
-This script takes in multilabeled fMRI brain image data and trains a 3D ConvNet for classification.
+This repo is for multiabel classification of fMRI brain image data for CS446 project.

+- fMRI_muticlass.py converts the multilabel problem to a multiclass one for classification
+- fMRI_multilabel.py does vanilla multilabel classification

+Converting multilabel to multiclass gave higher score on kaggle